Cambridge Common: History

-In the colonial period, Cambridge Common served as a pasture on which animals grazed.
+Cambridge Common was established in 1630 as a common area, intended to serve as grazing pasture for ox, sheep, and cows as well as a woodlot.
 It was also used as a military training ground.
-It originally extended from what is now Linnaean Street in the north all the way south to Harvard Square between Massachusetts Avenue and Garden Street.
+It originally extended from what is now Linnaean Street in the north all the way south to Harvard Square between Massachusetts Avenue and Garden Street, an area comprising roughly 85 acres.

 Public executions took place in the northern portion of this space, known as Gallows Hill, located today west of Massachusetts Avenue around Lancaster Street.
-Executed at this site on September 22, 1755, were two enslaved people, Mark and Phillis, who were both accused and convicted of poisoning their master, John Codman of Charlestown.
+Executed at this site on September 22, 1755, were two enslaved African Americans, Mark and Phillis, who were both accused and convicted of poisoning their enslaver, John Codman of Charlestown.
 Phillis was burned at the stake, and Mark was killed by hanging on gallows some ten yards away from the stake.
-His body was subsequently exhibited publicly for decades in Charlestown, such that even Paul Revere remembered passing by its site while on his famous ride.
+His body was subsequently exhibited publicly for decades in Charlestown, such that even Paul Revere remembered passing by its site while on his midnight ride.
 Phillis was later described by a newspaper as "the last recorded victim" of this punishment in New England.

 Legend has it that George Washington took command of the Continental Army in a ceremony underneath the Washington Elm.
 Yet historical research suggests no such ceremony took place.

+After the battles of Lexington and Concord, the area was used to house soldiers in makeshift barracks and temporary shelters.
+The conditions were crowded, unkempt, and malodorous.
+As a result, the men housed there were often quarrelsome and prone to conflict.

 The current space was not enclosed until 1830.

 Barracks were constructed on the common during World War I as the Navy Department built structures for its Radio School on the grounds.

 Cambridge Common has long been a site for public gatherings in which groups met before marching to Boston Common as part of protests for Civil Rights or against the Vietnam War.

 Matt Damon recalled how Ben Affleck helped him in a fight during a football game on the Common in the mid-1980s.